 Fictive Kin’s OKRs also respond to the environment.
 In the beginning stages of the pandemic, the agency’s leadership team came to the consensus that they would not only keep their team together, but they would attempt to grow it and continue to position themselves as best as they could for the future.

-As our world and our workplaces have rapidly changed, now more than ever, teams must rely on autonomy and trust more than they ever have before.
+As the world and our workplaces have rapidly changed, now more than ever, teams must rely on autonomy and trust more than they ever have before.
 Work cultures don’t have to change completely, but they must adapt to sustain engagement and unity.

 What Koczon enjoys the most about OKRs is the flexibility the framework offers while simultaneously keeping everyone aligned and focused.